azarafath/azarafath/README.md

 - 🎓 &nbsp; Student at Polytechnic State of Semarang
-- 👀 &nbsp; I’m interested in Mobile Apps, Web and Desktop
+- 👀 &nbsp; I’m interested in AI, Mobile Apps, Web and Desktop
-- 🌱 &nbsp; I’m currently learning Flutter-Dart
+- 🌱 &nbsp; I’m currently learning Artificial Intelegence and Flutter-Dart

 ### Connect with me: